 This is also where you'll want to add in your website, social media accounts, hashtags, and release date.

-The short answers, and smartest bet, would be to follow standards and have legal take a look at your movie poster credits.
-If you missed a union or society, or placed something in the wrong order they may catch it.
+Inevitably, the short answer (and smartest bet) would be to follow standards and have Legal take a look at your movie poster credits.
+If you missed a union or society, or disordered something, they may catch it.
 One way to avoid this is to use a movie credits template.

 Movie poster font suggestions